greenwyrt/plover2CAT/docs/discussion/development.md

     - [ ] end goal: multiple profiles for same computer
     - [ ] some `QSettings` should remain so, others into user profile

+- [ ] package help into app
+    - [x] generate qhp files using sphinx
+    - [ ] use qhelpgenerator within env/Library/lib/qt6 to create collection file
+    - [ ] test load within plugin

 - [ ] add to reveal steno view
     - version with show strokes
     - link to cursor

 - [ ] media controls do not collapse well, should be using flowLayout to move duration and track to new

-- [ ] should manual backspace collapse paragraphs

 - [ ] page breaks for text and odf export formats
     - unicode ↡ is used for line feed